'Absolute madness': Soccer fans are outraged over ticket prices for U.S. World Cup

 Jim Waian in California was outraged.
 "To me this is madness," he says.
 "It's absolute madness."

 Waian is another World Cup obsessive.
-He's been to seven World Cup tournaments so far and to six finals, including in Paris in 1998, when France beat Brazil and many of the fans were singing "La Marseillaise" as the home side clinched the trophy.
+He's been to seven World Cup tournaments so far and each of their finals, including in Paris in 1998, when France beat Brazil and many of the fans were singing "La Marseillaise" as the home side clinched the trophy.

 But Waian says he refuses to pay the prices FIFA is charging next year.